vandango/nodebb-theme-rc/README.md

-Persona theme for NodeBB
+RC theme for NodeBB
 ====================

-Persona is the new default theme for NodeBB as of v0.7.1
+RC is the new default theme for us, based on Persona NodeBB Theme as of v0.7.1

 ## Addons